LIME PRIME - MOLD ABATEMENT / REMEDIATION

-Lime has been used for centuries to kill mold but a typical lime wash has disadvantages.
+Lime has been used for at least 10,000 years to kill mold but a typical lime wash has disadvantages.
 Dangerous chemicals have historically been used to compensate for some of these disadvantages.
 There is a better way.
 Instead of forcing chemical solutions for natural problems, we find nature has provided better solutions.
 Lime Prime is the result!
-It's an amazing whitewash primer for the whole house and the best thing we've ever seen for mold clean up projects.
+We believe inorganic technology is the way of the future.
+Lime Prime is an amazing primer for the whole house and the best thing we've ever seen for mold clean up projects.
 No ethylene glycol!

 RECOMMENDED FOR: Drywall, Concrete and Wood.

-TRUSTED ON PROJECTS INCLUDING: Mold Abatement and Remediation Projects, Custom Home Building Frames and Wall Cavities, Flood Damage Restoration, Beachfront Buildings, Offshore Oil Rigs, Industrial Manufacturing Facilities, Military Bases & Barracks, Underground Facilities, University Projects, Government Mold / Mildew Clean Up Projects, Residential-Commercial Drywall (front and back), Musty Basements, School Walls & Ceilings, Hospital / Medical Centers, Surgery Centers, Crawl Spaces, Attics, Blue Stained Wood, Winery Vats-Cellars and Storage Rooms, Museum Storage Facilities (Precious Art Long Term Storage Vaults), Antiques Storage Rooms, Yurt Fabrics, Indoor Pool Areas, Yacht Interior and Hull Protection, Commercial Flood Zone Buildings, Commercial Property Management, Low Income Flood Clean Up Projects, Musty Odor Rental Properties...
+LIME PRIME HAS BEEN INTERNATIONALLY TRUSTED ON PROJECTS INCLUDING: Mold Abatement and Remediation Projects, Custom Home Building Frames and Wall Cavities, Flood Damage Restoration, Disaster Relief, Beachfront Buildings, Offshore Oil Rigs, Industrial Manufacturing Facilities, Military Bases & Barracks, Underground Facilities, University Projects, Government Mold / Mildew Clean Up Projects, Residential-Commercial Drywall (front and back), Musty Basements, School Walls & Ceilings, Hospital / Medical Centers, Surgery Centers, Crawl Spaces, Attics, Blue Stained Wood, Winery Vats-Cellars and Storage Rooms, Museum Storage Facilities (Precious Art Long Term Storage Vaults), Antiques Storage Rooms, Yurt Fabrics, Indoor Pool Areas, Yacht Interior and Hull Protection, Commercial Flood Zone Buildings, Commercial Property Management, Low Income Flood Clean Up Projects, Musty Odor Rental Properties...

 Basically, anyplace you can imagine water and mold issues, our customers have found a use for Lime Prime.
 For professional advice on a specific project, please use The Ask Earthpaint tool or Contact Us and we can help develop the right finish schedule for your project.

-STIR: Stir with a drill mixer for 3 minutes or until creamy.
-It is a thick product and Lime can thicken sometimes in the can.
+STIR: Stir with a drill mixer until creamy.
+Lime Prime is normally very easy to mix but Lime can thicken sometimes in the can.
 It always mixes up into a nice creamy consistency with a good mixing.
 A stirrer stick or whisk can also be used but takes longer.
 Pouring the product back and forth into an empty container is another way of mixing.
 Of these methods a simple paint mixer attachment on a drill is the easiest.